 There is a scientific principle that revolves around exchange during interactions.
 Locard's Exchange Principle states that in a meeting of two things, a resulting exchange will take place.
-This is a admirable start in explaining how the Perfect Touchpoint can be created.
-In any interaction between two people there will always be something that each one has left behind.
+This is an admirable start in explaining how the Perfect Touchpoint can be created.
+In any interaction between two people, there will always be something that each one has left behind.
 It is up to us to discover and record the salient points.

-The goal to understanding your Touchpoints is to strengthen your relationship with your customer, every interaction they have with your team is crucial to building a balanced dynamic, and over time, a trusting and fruitful relationship.
+The goal of understanding your Touchpoints is to strengthen your relationship with your customer, every interaction they have with your team is crucial to building a balanced dynamic, and over time, a trusting and fruitful relationship.

 What is a Touchpoint?